 An artist on every level, Paris Tremayne is a man dedicated to making his life an inherently creative experience.
-His colorful paintings and art prints are the product of an unencumbered mind, and a creative process that values his own intuition above any technique, and he delves deeply into his own philosophic meanderings in a way that give the viewer great insight into his fantastically kaleidoscopic creations.
+His colorful paintings and art prints are the product of an unencumbered mind, and a creative process that values his own intuition above any technique.
+Paris Tremayne delves deeply into his own philosophic meanderings in a way that give the viewer great insight into his fantastically kaleidoscopic creations.
 You’ll fall into his colorful world, and be happy that you’ve landed there.

-Ahead, you’ll amass a better understanding of the mindset behind these amazingly liberated pieces.
+Ahead, you’ll amass a better understanding of the mindset behind Paris Tremayne’s amazingly liberated pieces.
 These new media productions embrace a future in which computers are merely another tool in one’s belt, and where the possibilities expand exponentially.

 Enjoy as Australia’s Paris Tremayne jumps down the IPMM rabbit hole.

-Evan: I have plenty of thoughts about how I would describe your work, but I’m always interested in how artists describe what they do.
+Evan La Ruffa: I have plenty of thoughts about how I would describe your work, but I’m always interested in how artists describe what they do.
 So tell us, how would you characterize your own work?
 What is the Paris Tremayne style?

 Although, I would say my work is an expression of the profound joy, utter wonder and intense gratitude I feel for life itself.
 I once heard David Hockney say that ‘love’ was probably as close words could get to describing what his work was about.
 I relate to that.